 Got more time in hand?
 Want to explore more of Bhutan?
-If yes, then how about you give the following a thought?
+If yes, then how about you give the following thought?

 Phobjikha Valley is an expansive bowl-shaped glacial valley, meaning a glacier flowed through the valley centuries ago giving it the present U-shape.
-It is also sometimes called as Gangtey valley after the name of a monastery that is located on a ridge of a mountain above the valley.
+It is also sometimes called Gangtey valley after the name of a monastery that is located on a ridge of a mountain above the valley.
 Phobjikha/ Gangtey valley separates Western Bhutan from Central Bhutan.
 The valley houses miles and miles of flat fields that are so picturesque that even a photographer will be confused about what to click and what not!
 Phobjikha is home to the rare black-necked cranes that migrate to the valley from Tibet every winter.
 Phobjikha/ Gangtey valley is still untouched by excessive tourism and is strictly a place for nature and trek lovers.
-One can witness the raw beauty of nature and the people while travelling through the valley.
+One can witness the raw beauty of nature and the people while traveling through the valley.